 3. Silica gel crystal cat litter – This type of liter is made from tiny silicon dioxide crystals that absorb urine and form clumps when wet.
 It’s very low-tracking and long-lasting, but some cats may not like the feel of it under their paws.
-4.”Toilet training” your cat – With patience and persistence, some people have success teaching their cats to use the human toilet instead of a litter box.

 This requires a special “toilet training seat” that fits over your toilet bowl, as well as a lot of patience!

 If you’re looking for a more environmentally-friendly and cost-effective alternative to traditional cat litter, consider making your own at home!
 Homemade cat litter is easy to make and customize to your needs, plus it’s gentle on your kitty’s paws.
 Here’s how to get started: